 - Improve the look and feel of the space through material improvements along Edward Street and the northern end of Albert Street, complementing the heritage of Victoria Mill.
-The consistent use of paving and surfacing will help to visually connect Victoria Mill and Edward Street - Provision of bin shelters and storage for local businesses, ensuring bins are screened from view - Formalise parking (as well as loading areas) along Albert Street, creating an improved entrance point for local businesses within Victoria Mill - Carriageway narrowing along Edward Street and at both junctions, including widening of the pedestrian footway, creating a stronger pedestrian link to Victoria Road with more seating and soft landscaping as part of formalised ons-street car parking - Test improvements to the efficiency of the car parking to potentially increase car parking capacity.
+The consistent use of paving and surfacing will help to visually connect Victoria Mill and Edward Street - Provision of bin shelters and storage for local businesses, ensuring bins are screened from view - · Formalise parking (as well as loading areas) along Albert Street, creating an improved entrance point for local businesses within Victoria Mill - Test improvements to the efficiency of the car parking to potentially increase car parking capacity and offer long stay and short stay options.